 To turn background blur off, select the Don’t blur background option from the […] meeting menu.

 Background Blur in Teams for iOS

-Previously, background blur only works in the Teams desktop client.
+Originally, background blur only worked in the Teams desktop client.
 It’s not available in the browser client.
-Microsoft is currently preparing for widespread deployment of background blur for the Teams mobile client for iOS.
+This month, Microsoft is releasing background blur for the Teams mobile client for iOS.
 This feature has appeared on my iPhone.
 You can join a meeting with blur enabled (Figure 1) or enable blurring during the meeting from the call menu.
 Note the small blur icon in the upper left-hand corner which controls turning blurring on or off.